brandonwilliams2/jenkins/README.md

 - Private Key: select Enter directly, copy and paste your key, and press the Add button to insert your private key
     - run: `cat ~/.ssh/jenkins_agent_key` to get your key
+    - copy the entire key (including the beginning and end phrases)

 - Passphrase: fill your passphrase used to generate the SSH key pair and then press OK
 ![alt text](https://www.jenkins.io/doc/book/resources/node/credentials-3.png)

 ## Create a Jenkins agent
 1. Jenkins dashboard > Manage jenkins (side menu) > Manage Nodes and Clouds (center menu) > New Node (side menu)
-2. Fill the Node/agent name and select the type; (e.g. Name: agent1, Type: Permanent Agent)
+2. Fill the Node/agent name: agent1

-   - Now fill the fields:
+   - Select the Type: Permanent Agent

-   - Remote root directory; (e.g.: /var/jenkins )
+   - Remote root directory: /var/jenkins

-   - label; (e.g.: agent1 )
+   - label: agent1

-   - usage; (e.g.: Use this node as much as possible)
+   - usage: Use this node as much as possible

    - Launch method; (e.g.: Launch agents via SSH )